Leadership style: Effect on work teams

 A survey was conducted by Jun Liu, Xiaoyu Liu and Xianju Zeng on the correlation between transactional leadership and how innovations can be affected by team emotions.
 The research was composed of 90 work teams, with a total of 460 members and 90 team leaders.
 The study found that there is a relationship between emotions, labor behavior and transactional leadership that affects the team.
 Depending on the level of emotions of the team; this can affect the transactional leader in a positive or negative way.
 Transactional leaders work better in teams where there is a lower level of emotions towards a project.
 This is because individuals are able to think freely when setting their emotions aside from their work and place all of their focus on a given task.
-From this, we gather that a transactional leader is negatively affected when the emotional level is high and positively affected when the emotional level is low.
+From this, it can be seen that a transactional leader is negatively affected when the emotional level is high and positively affected when the emotional level is low.

 Transactional leadership presents a form of strategic leadership that is important for the organization's development.
-Transactional leadership is essential for team innovativeness.
+Transactional leadership is essential for team innovation.
 A strategic orientation encompasses the ability to link long-term ambitions with daily tasks.

 Transformational

 Advocates of transformational leadership portray the transformational leader as a type of person not limited by followers' perception.
 Advocates should strive to assist individuals in regaining and enhancing their ideas in an efficient and timely manner which requires leadership.
-The main objective is to work to change or transform their followers' needs and redirect their thinking.
-Leaders who follow the transformation style of leading, challenge and inspire their followers ideas with a sense of purpose and excitement.
+The main objective is to work to change or transform followers' needs and redirect their thinking.
+Leaders who follow the transformational style challenge and inspire their followers ideas with a sense of purpose and excitement.

 Transformational leaders also create a vision of what they aspire to be, and communicate this idea to others (their followers).
 Schultz and Schultz identify three characteristics of a transformational leader: